What to expect at an interview

 - What kind of a person are you?
 (What are your attitudes, values, motivation levels?
 Do you have the ability to get on with others, work in a team?)

 - What distinguishes you from all other applicants?

-The types of questions you will be asked are likely be in the following areas (see the full PDF booklet, details at top of page, for more examples):
+The types of questions you will be asked are likely be in the following areas (see more examples below):